oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

 ### `feesAvailable`

 Return the total of fees and rewards available to be withdrawn by this account.
-The result is reported as a `[fees, rewards]` pair denominated in the requested Synth flavour and SNX, respectively.
+The result is reported as a `[fees, rewards]` pair denominated in the requested Synth flavour and OKS, respectively.

 This is the total of fees accrued in completed periods, so is simply the the sum over an account's [`feesByPeriod`](#feesbyperiod) not including the current period.